 So, you got an Instant Pot and would like to make it your kitchen’s best friend.
 Awesome, feel free to check out all Instant Pot tips along with a collection of 32 best Instant Pot recipes for beginners.

 As a new pressure cooker owner, you might wonder what do they mean by saying “you have to release the pressure first”.
 What pressure?
 Instant Pot is an electric pressure cooker which cooks food under pressure that builds up as water heats up inside the pot.
-That is the main difference between slow cooker vs. Instant Pot.

 Here is how Instant Pot cooking process goes: